About The Sustainable Living Programme

 Not all districts are yet members of the programme, so if you have checked there and find your locality is not yet covered, there will be a second option of paying to use the materials, as an individual subscriber.
 (Price to be set by April 20134).

 We make a difference

-Our course participant questionnaires have shown that the learning process and content has made a difference in their lives and the programme also compares well with international practice.
-Peer reviewed research papers are published independently on the web, in Innovation Journal 2008 and NZSSES Conference Proceedings 2007 and summarised in a more recent NZ Landcare Research publication Hatched (Chapter 16)
+Our early course participant questionnaires showed that the learning process and content has made a difference in their lives and the programme also compares well with international practice.
+Peer reviewed research papers are published independently on the web, in Innovation Journal 2008 and NZSSES Conference Proceedings 2007 (paper by Taylor & Allen) and summarised in a more recent NZ Landcare Research publication Hatched (Chapter 16)

 The programme partners and supporters

 This charitable 'education for action' programme has been developed across New Zealand since 2001 by local and regional Councils.
 It was thought up by staff from Marlborough District and Christchurch City, developed with six others, backed by Ministry for the Environment grant.
 As popularity of the evening class delivery method spread, it reached 25 council areas, including seven of the original eight councils.
 (Hamilton City set up a local version based on publications and newsletters, but without classes.)
 Nine years after its inception, central government cut funding to most school-based community education and subsequently cut non-vocational courses at polytechnics and Universities, which made the community education course delivery route for Sustainable Living unviable.
 The Trust had to re-invent its programme, and looked internationally for relevant experience.
 The new method chosen is web-delivered, supporting self-help learning groups.